Evgen-rus/Speech2Cursor/README.md

 - Text is automatically copied to clipboard
 - Press Ctrl+C to exit

+## Troubleshooting

+### Problem: "Microphone not found" or "No sound"
+**Solution:**
+1. Check that the microphone is connected and enabled
+2. In Windows: Settings → Sound → Input
+3. Make sure the microphone is selected as the default device
+4. Restart your computer

+### Problem: "Virtual environment activation error"
+**Solution:**
+1. Make sure virtual environment is created: `python -m venv venv`
+2. In Windows use: `venv\Scripts\activate`
+3. Check that Python is installed correctly

+### Problem: "OpenAI API error" or "Invalid API key"
+**Solution:**
+1. Check API key in `.env` file
+2. Make sure the key is active on OpenAI website
+3. Check your OpenAI account balance
+4. Ensure internet connection is available

+### Problem: "Module not found" when running
+**Solution:**
+1. Activate virtual environment
+2. Install dependencies: `pip install -r requirements.txt`
+3. If problem persists: `pip install --upgrade -r requirements.txt`

+### Problem: Hotkeys don't work
+**Solution:**
+1. Run the program as administrator
+2. Check that other programs aren't intercepting Alt+S
+3. Try different key combinations in the code

+### Problem: Text not copied to clipboard
+**Solution:**
+1. Check that `pyperclip` is installed
+2. Try running as administrator
+3. On Linux/Mac may require additional setup

 ## Limitations

 The project was originally created for convenient work in Cursor — short voice messages for fast transcription.